uwplse/analytics-data/changes/benchmarks.md

 Note that all changes for User 5 show up as successes in the processed data due to the user's use of a Custom UI that does not distinguish between these.
 Intermediate timestamps for User 5 are correct.

-The best way to present these will be to eventually have the analysis commit each change using `--date` to mark the timestamp, so it is easy to see the user editing multiple files at the same time.
-I will most likely get to this after the talk due to time constraints, but feel free to submit a pull request if you modify the analysis and do this in your own repository first.
-(You will need to make sure you always get the correct timestamps from the raw data, which is not true yet for some users; see the [README](../README.md) for more information.

 ### 5.18 (start time: 2019-08-12 09:26:35.67, relevant changes: 10)